abhigyansingh/omniumApp/README.md

-# Multiplatform todo app.
+# A Multiplatform app.

-A webapp with Node, MongoDB and Angular.
+Webapp with Node, MongoDB, MySQL and Angular...

-Created as a PoC for multi-platform connection capabilities with a Node backend (RESTful API from Node).
+A PoC project with Node & Python backend (RESTful API from Node).

 ## Requirements

 Node & npm installed in server.
-More requirements to be updated later.

 ## Installation

-Install at your own risk or if you know what you are doing.
-No liabilities considered what so ever.
+ - Python3
+ - >=Node16
+ - React
+ - Angular

-Any FOSS enthusiasts are always welcome to share your views & suggestions.
+##### Any contributors are always welcome to share your views,suggestions,code etc.

- Clone the repo
+## Clone the repo
+ - Install nvm, npm, node
+ - Angular
+ - Python3

- Install node modules via npm Then bower install for angular Start the App via server.js
+ ## Start the App via server.js

- View in browser at 'http://hostname:#port' (where Url: <hostname> & port: <#port> resp in main file)
+ View in browser at 'http://hostname:#port'